kabanero-io/kabanero-website/CONTRIBUTING.md

       * `BLOGS_GIT_REVISION` - (master by default)

 1. Finally from [Travis-ci](https://travis-ci.com) click on your forked repository for the kabanero-website then click on the dropdown button labled 'More options' on the right hand side of the window above the 'Restart build' button.
 From the dropdown click on 'Trigger build', select a branch you want deployed to Cloud Foundry and click on 'Trigger custom build'.
 The job will start immediately and takes about 10 minutes to deploy.

+## Troubleshooting
+In the event your build failes due to a 403 error - `API rate limit exceeded ` [Create a personal access token for your github account](https://github.com/settings/tokens) and set the following environment variables for Travis
+   * `PAT` - Your github personal access tokens
+      * **Note: For security reasons **do not** activate the "DISPLAY VALUE IN BUILD LOG" button** this is turned off by default.
+      * Go to the [Github help page](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) if you need assistance creating a personal access